loft-demos/vcluster-platform-demo-app-template/vcluster-demo-platform.md

 ## Contributing

 This project is maintained by the team at LoftLabs.
-Feel free to open issues, suggest improvements, or fork and adapt for your own demos!
+Feel free to open issues, suggest improvements, or create a copy and adapt for your own demos!